shahd-hany/Day-8-Task---Bakery/README.md

 # Bakery Website

-A simple, responsive website for a fictional bakery business.
-Built using HTML, CSS, and Font Awesome icons.
+A responsive and modern website for a fictional family bakery.
+Built using HTML, CSS, Bootstrap, and Font Awesome.

 ## Key Features

+- Responsive layout using Bootstrap 5
-- Fixed navigation bar with logo and menu links
+- Fixed transparent navigation bar with logo and menu links
-- Hero section with prominent call-to-action buttons
+- Hero section with call-to-action buttons
-- About section describing the bakery
+- About section with interactive image overlay
-- Interactive image overlays with descriptions
-- Our Location section with map embed
+- Our Location section with image and description
-- Baking section showcasing products
+- Baking section showcasing products with hover effects
-- Contact section with map and contact details
+- Contact section with embedded Google Map and contact details
-- Footer with company information and social media icons
+- Footer with business info, social icons, and themed background
-- Responsive and modern layout

 ## Technologies Used

 - HTML5
-- CSS3
+- CSS3 with variables and custom styles
+- Bootstrap 5
-- Font Awesome
+- Font Awesome 6
-- Google Fonts
+- Google Fonts (Alegreya & Alegreya Sans)
+- Google Maps embed
-- Responsive design techniques
+- Responsive design principles

-## How To Use
+## How to Use

-To run this website locally:
+To run this project locally:

 1. Clone the repository: